TopLotteryOnline

 Jackpot odds are only one axis.
 Three others matter:

-- Any-prize odds — the chance of winning something at all is far shorter than the jackpot: roughly 1 in 13 for EuroMillions, about 1 in 24-25 for Powerball, 1 in 23 for Mega Millions and around 1 in 20 for SuperEnalotto.
+• Any-prize odds — the chance of winning something at all varies far more than the jackpot: about 1 in 6 for France Loto, 1 in 6.2 for El Gordo, 1 in 10 for La Primitiva and BonoLoto, roughly 1 in 11 for Lotofácil, 1 in 13 for EuroMillions, around 1 in 20 for SuperEnalotto, 1 in 23 for Mega Millions, 1 in 24-25 for Powerball and about 1 in 50 for Oz Lotto.

-- Jackpot ceiling — EuroMillions caps at €250 million, while Powerball, Mega Millions and SuperEnalotto have no cap and can roll into the hundreds of millions or billions.
+• Jackpot ceiling — EuroMillions caps at €250 million; Powerball, Mega Millions and SuperEnalotto have no cap and can roll into the hundreds of millions or billions; El Gordo, La Primitiva, BonoLoto, France Loto, Oz Lotto and Lotofácil also roll over with no upper cap, but in practice reach far smaller totals since they're single-country games.

-The table above puts all of this in one place so you can weigh the trade-offs rather than chase the biggest headline.
+The tables above put all of this in one place so you can weigh the trade-offs rather than chase the biggest headline.

 So which lottery should you play?

-Whatever you choose, none of these are an investment — the jackpot odds are long across the board.
+Whatever you choose, none of these are an investment — the jackpot odds are long across the board, even for the shortest of the ten.
 Pick the game whose format and draw days you enjoy, set a budget you can afford to lose, and treat any win as a bonus rather than an expectation.
 For the full tier-by-tier detail on each, follow the per-lottery links in the table.

 Frequently asked questions